USEPA/e-manifest/docs/src/Services/authentication.md

 ### Manifest Services User Authorization

-1. For requests include an `"Image"` or `"DataImage5Copy"` submission type, the user must be authorized for the site that is required to submit the manifest to EPA.
+1. For requests include an `Image` or `"DataImage5Copy"` submission type, the user must be authorized for the site that is required to submit the manifest to EPA.

    2.1.
 If rejection = false and user is not authorized for the designatedFacility.epaSiteId, the following error is